Skip to main content

 ViewDescription

-You can filter process instances by their creation date using the Calendar icon located under Created At.
-The system provides several built-in filter options for convenience:
+You can filter automations by their creation date using the calendar filter located in the Created At column.

 OptionDescription